GUDHI/gudhi-devel/src/cython/doc/tangential_complex_user.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let us start with the description of the Tangential complex of a simple example, with :math:`k = 1` and :math:`d = 2`.
+The point set :math:`\mathscr P` is located on a closed curve embedded in 2D.
-Only 4 points will be displayed (more are required for PCA) to simplify the figures. :math:`P` located on a closed curve embedded in 2D.
+Only 4 points will be displayed (more are required for PCA) to simplify the figures.

 .. figure:: ../../doc/Tangential_complex/tc_example_01.png
     :alt: The input